 Video marketing on Facebook is a great way to get your message front and center with your target audience.
 However, video marketing can be challenging if you’re doing it for the first time.

-This article will help you get started with tips for the types of videos you can create and then run them through the process of campaign creation to increase your conversions.
+This article will help you get started with tips for the types of videos you can create and then run them through the digital marketing campaigns to increase your conversions.

 The first thing you need to establish is the objective of your Facebook video marketing strategy.
 Are you looking to create brand awareness, or are you looking to generate and convert leads?

 Based on that, you can then craft suitable video content.
-Let’s start by looking at some commonly used types of videos you can create and use on Facebook to see positive results.
+Let’s start by looking at some commonly used videos you can create and use on Facebook to see positive results.

 Videos with user-generated content come off as more authentic than brand marketing content.
-If you have positive feedback from your customers, a simple request will help generate these videos.
+If you have positive customer feedback, a simple request will help generate these videos.

 A video is a great medium to showcase the products you’re selling.
-The messaging here needs to be simple enough to break down the customer's purchase barriers.
+The messaging here must be simple enough to break down the customer's purchase barriers.

 We live in a multi-device world, and each device represents a unique touchpoint between your customers and your brand.
-The chances are that you’ve already engaged with at least two to three different devices today.
+You’re likely already engaged with at least two to three different devices today.